mmm/gitpad/README.md

 # GitPad ( LaunchHub?, HubPad? )

-This is a bridge to dual-host and mirror projects on launchpad and github.
+This is a bridge to dual-host and mirror projects from launchpad to github.

-Just a set of scripts that use git-bzr-ng to mirror a list of projects mapped in projects.yml.
+Just a set of scripts that use git-bzr-ng to mirror projects

 # Usage

 ## one-way mirror

-One way to do this is to use github as a master
+see `bin/mirror`... it essentially:

 every so often:
-  - pull from github
-  - push to lp
-  - log shit
-  - maybe update status?
-  - maybe send notification?
-  - or maybe generate status on request?

-needs:
-  - cronjobs
-  - rake for status?
-  - rake for control
-  - sinatra for status?

-## sync

-no master... merge

-every so often:
-  - pull from github
   - pull from lp
-  - merge these two (manage on separate branches? just use bzr/master?)
+  - merge these two (just use bzr/master)
     - what to do in conflicts?
       - nothing?
       - just report status?
-      - try to fix?
       - send notification?
-  - push back to github
+  - create github repo unless it exists
-  - push back to lp
+  - push up to github

 needs:
   - cronjobs
   - rake for status?
   - rake for control
   - sinatra for status?
-  - sinatra for control?
-    (is there something like a sinatra rake runner already?)

-# Notes

- - check out `mr`

 # or...